pingpong-labs/sky/modules.md

 If upgrade your Laravel app from Laravel 4 to Laravel 5, there is a few things to do if you are using this package.
 You will receive some kind errors about config not loaded.
 To fix this issue, please follow this intruction.

 - If you publish the package's configuration file, you need to move the config file from `app/config/packages/pingpong/modules/config.php` to `app/config/modules.php`.
-- If you are not publish the package's configuration file and you want to publish the config file, just run `php artisan module:publish-config` command and you are done.
+- If you are not publish the package's configuration file and you want to publish the config file, just run `php artisan vendor:publish` command and you are done.

 #### From 1.1.* to 1.2.0